Valer100/winaccent/README.md

 </div>

 # winaccent
-A simple Python module for getting Windows' accent color.
+A simple and lightweight Python module for getting Windows' accent color.
 With this module you can get both light and dark mode accent colors.

 ## 📦 Installation
 Run this command in your terminal: